 24. Have you become increasingly selective over time?
 As your agency’s reputation grows, you should get more picky about which prospects get a proposal.

 25. Find the right approach to creating the actual sales proposals.
 I’ve identified 20+ sales proposal software options—but I choose to use a custom template I created in Google Docs.
-(You can get a copy of my proposal template when you buy the Agency Resource Library.)
+(You can get a copy of my proposal template when you buy the Agency Profitability Toolkit.)